top (23K)

-If you haven't tried designing cross stitch on a computer yet, you are in for a treat.
+If you haven't tried designing cross stitch or blackwork on a computer yet, you are in for a treat.

 Graph paper and coloured pencils may have got you started on the road of cross stitch design, just as they did for me, but the computer can be a useful tool.